panglesd/slipshow/docs/mermaid.rst

 Mermaid.js diagrams
 ===================

 `Mermaid.js <https://mermaid.js.org/>`_ is a diagramming and charting tool.
-It allows you to write descriptions of diagrams, and let them be rendered.
+It allows you to write text descriptions of diagrams, which are then rendered into images.

 Including Mermaid diagrams
 ==========================